Brugman/environment-debug-admin-toolbar/README.md

-# Environment & Debug Admin Toolbar
+# Environment & Debug Bar

 > A WordPress plugin that displays the environment and debug info in the toolbar.